Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 For beginners, I recommend:

-• Model: CLIP (free and relatively simple)
+• Model: CLIP (free, open-source).

-• Platform: Hugging Face (provides easy-to-use interfaces)
+• Platform: Hugging Face Transformers library.

 Step 2: Prepare Your Data

-1. Collect 50-100 product images
+1. Collect 50-100 product images.

-2. Write descriptions for each product
+2. Write clear, descriptive text for each product.

 Step 3: Set Up CLIP